-A special resolution will be proposed at the forthcoming annual general meeting to grant the Company authority to purchase its own shares, so as to permit the purchase of up to 26,865,291 of the Company's ordinary shares (or such other number of shares as is equal to 14.99% of the total number of ordinary shares in issue excluding shares held in treasury at the date of the passing of the resolution) subject to the constraints set out in the special resolution.
+A special resolution will be proposed at the forthcoming AGM to grant the Company authority to purchase its own shares, so as to permit the purchase of up to 14.99% of the number of ordinary shares in issue excluding shares held in treasury at the date of the passing of the resolution, subject to the constraints set out in the special resolution.
 The Directors intend to use this authority to purchase shares only if this would result in an increase in net asset value per share and if they consider it to be in the best interests of shareholders generally.
 Ordinary shares which are purchased under this authority may be held in treasury or cancelled.